kkrugler/flink-training/README-Bootcamp.md

 > **:information_source: Note for Windows users:** The shell command examples provided in the training instructions are for UNIX systems.
 > You may find it worthwhile to setup cygwin or WSL.
 For developing Flink jobs, Windows works reasonably well: you can run a Flink cluster on a single machine, submit jobs, run the webUI, and execute jobs in the IDE.

-### Download and build the flink-training-bootcamp project
+### Clone and build the flink-training-bootcamp project

-The `flink-training-bootcamp.zip` archive contains exercises, tests, and reference solutions for the programming exercises.
+The `ff-2024` branch in the `flink-training` repo in GitHub contains exercises, tests, and reference solutions for the programming exercises.
+To get started, you need to:

-Download the `flink-training-bootcamp.zip` archive, unpack it, and build it:

 ```bash
 git clone https://github.com/kkrugler/flink-training